Mark W. Ambrose

-Mark W. Ambrose is a Wealth Advisor and Retirement Planning Manager at DiNuzzo Index Advisors, Inc. which has operated as an SEC Registered Investment Advisory firm since 1989 and currently manages over $701 Million in Assets Under Management as of March 29, 2019.
+Mark W. Ambrose is a Wealth Advisor and Wealth Planning Manager at DiNuzzo Index Advisors, Inc. which has operated as an SEC Registered Investment Advisory firm since 1989 and currently manages over $701 Million in Assets Under Management as of March 29, 2019.
 Mark joined the firm in October of 2018, with the objective of joining a “Fee Only” Wealth Management firm that was focused on offering their clients sound, objective investment and financial planning under a fiduciary standard.
 Mark was a key component in DiNuzzo Index Advisors, Inc., being awarded one of the “Best Places to Work” in Western Pennsylvania/Pittsburgh in 2018 by the Pittsburgh Business Times.

 As an active member of the Pittsburgh Chapter of The Financial Planning Association (FPA), Mark has served on their Board of Directors for over ten years in various committee leadership roles.
 Most recently, as the chairperson of the Government Advocacy Committee representing the FPA and its members at the Pennsylvania State Capital in Harrisburg and in Washington, DC.